 We are continuing our series on the effects of limited social interaction.
 The COVID-19 pandemic caused the country to limit social interaction like never before.
 While being confined to the home has taken some getting used to for many people, it is a way of life for individuals with amyotrophic lateral sclerosis (ALS).
 We are continuing our series on the effects of limited interaction and the COVID-19 crisis in general.

 The COVID-19 crisis caused many to feel uncertain about the state of the world and their future.
 A person with amyotrophic lateral sclerosis lives with uncertainty each and every day.
-They wonder about things such as how their disease will progress and when they will lose certain functions and need to rely on ALS assistive technology such as an environmental control until and/or ALS communication device to maintain a quality of life.
+They wonder about things such as how their disease will progress and when they will lose certain functions and need to rely on ALS assistive technology such as an environmental control until and/or ALS communication device to maintain a independence.